zekeriyasari/Causal.jl/docs/src/tutorials/model_simulation.md

 ```
 In this simple `model`, we have a single output sinusoidal wave generator `gen` and a `writer`.
 In the script above, we constructed the components, connected them together and constructed the model.

-### Model Simulation
 In addition to simulation time settings(which have set during the model construction), we can specify simulation settings such as whether a simulation log file are to constructed, model components are to saved in a file, etc.
 ```@example simple_model_ex
 simdir = "/tmp"     # Path in which simulation files are saved. logtofile = true    # If true, a simulation log file is constructed reportsim = true    # If true, model components are saved.
 ```
-At this point, we are ready to simulate the model,
+At this point, the model can be simulated.
 ```@example simple_model_ex
 sim = simulate(model, t0, dt, tf, simdir=simdir, logtofile=logtofile, reportsim=reportsim)
 ```